A | B C | D F | G H | I J | K | L | M O | P R | S | T U | V W | X Z | Others | Skin Themes | Skin Themes A M | Skin Themes N Z | Factions

 - Our Fairies Are Different: Pix is more of the "benign tiny winged creature" sort than The Fair Folk.

 - The Prankster: She has a childishly lighthearted sense of humor which mixes pretty chaotically with her whimsical magic.
-Some instances of her antics included turning two rival Freljordian tribes into flowers the moment they were about to clash, causing mass chaos and confusion, as well as pranking various acolytes of the Order of Shadow because she felt they were too serious for their own good.
+Some instances of her antics included turning the weapons of two rival Freljordian tribes into flowers the moment they were about to clash, causing mass chaos and confusion, as well as pranking various acolytes of the Order of Shadow because she felt they were too serious for their own good.

 - Rapunzel Hair: Just look at the picture above, her hair is easily longer than she is tall.

-- Retcon: On initial release, Lulu's lore had a darker, slightly more tragic bend to it in that when returned from her short trip to The Glade, she had ended up passing centuries in Bandle City, and her attempts at reconnecting with her kin resulted in her becoming outcasted and left Walking the Earth, an early version saying she went to the Institute of War before it too was retconned out of existence.
+- Retcon: On initial release, Lulu's lore had a darker, slightly more tragic bend to it in that when she returned from her short trip to The Glade, she had ended up passing centuries in Bandle City, and her attempts at reconnecting with her kin resulted in her becoming outcasted and left Walking the Earth, an early version saying she went to the Institute of War before it too was retconned out of existence.
 Presently, due to Bandle City itself becoming its own mystical and timeless realm, this dynamic was removed, with her deeper conflict being about wanting to revisit The Glade once again.